A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Introduction

-In this work, we present a novel way to get a lower bound for the worst-case relay attack problem, which we show can be used on networks with more than 6000 buses with attack budgets ranging from small numbers of relays up to 30\% of the network, enough to shed all of the load.
-To get this lower bound, instead of solving DCOPF in the defender problem, we drop the Ohm's law constraints, simplifying the inner problem to capacitated network flow.
+In this work, we revisit the network flow restriction from \cite{SundarCNB2018}.
+That is, instead of solving DCOPF in the defender problem, we drop the Ohm's law constraints, simplifying the inner problem to capacitated network flow.
 This is a restriction of the original problem, as it expands the defender's feasible region, thus restricting the attacker's options.
+Applying it to get a lower bound for the worst-case relay attack problem, we show it can be used on networks with more than 6000 buses with attack budgets ranging from small numbers of relays up to 30\% of the network, enough to shed all of the load.
 While such an approach only gives a lower bound, we formally show that, when line capacities are large enough, the optimal objective value of the network flow restriction is the same as that of the original worst-case relay attack problem.
 This is because network flow is a good approximation of DCOPF when both formulations are projected into the space of injections.
 That is, the line flows in the optimal solution of the network flow restriction may be dramatically different from those of DCOPF, but the load shed and generator dispatch will be the same.
 Since the formulation measures the severity of the attack in terms of load shed, the accuracy of the line flows will not effect the attack solution unless the network is congested.
-While we do expect the attacker to take advantage of his ability to create congestion, we find empirically that the bound we get from the network flow restriction is almost always as tight as we can find when we solve the original problem reformulated with improvised dual bounds.
+While we do expect the attacker to take advantage of his ability to create congestion, we find empirically that, even on congested instances, the bound we get from the network flow restriction is almost always as tight as we can find when we solve the original problem reformulated with improvised dual bounds.

 As is observed in \cite{RoaldM2019}, in DCOPF, very few line limit constraints are ever tight, even accounting for variation in both demand and generation costs.
 In other words, in practice, transmission networks are rarely congested.
 Thus, it is not unexpected that the network flow restriction bound appears to be high quality.
 In addition, we find that we can obtain this bound within 20 minutes, even on large-scale networks with difficult-to-solve attack budgets.
 Though this is likely because capaciated network flow is a familiar and highly-optimized problem for commercial solvers, it is worth mentioning that network flow interdiction is itself a well-studied problem with some promising theoretical results which might eventually be applied to solve the network flow restriction.
 For example, \cite{ChestnutZ2017} give an approximation algorithm for an interdiction problem where the attacker eliminates edges in order to minimize the maximum $s$-$t$ flow.
 With slight modifications (i.e., modeling generators and loads with mock lines to a super source and super sink respectively), the network flow restriction can be modeled as a maximum $s$-$t$ flow, so \cite{ChestnutZ2017} and other combinatorial methods are applicable to it.